frederic-perez/AmE-dictionary/data/dictionary.md

 __lost count__ _v_ Simple past tense and past participle of lose count.
 __lothario__ _The second verse of_ You’re So Vain _is about one-time Hollywood lothario Warren Beatty._
 __lotto__ _n_ Lottery.
+__louche__ _adj_ Of questionable taste or morality. _Syn_ shady _It did not surprise me that the owner of that louche nightclub downtown was arrested for selling illegal drugs to the patrons._
 __loudmout__ _He is a loudmout, but there is nothing personal._
 __loudmouth__ _I was a loudmouth._
 __loup-garou__ _n_ A monster able to change appearance from human to wolf and back again. _Syn_ lycanthrope, werewolf, wolfman